 When calculating the final lecture grade, only 105 of those points will be counted.
-PLEASE NOTE: The purpose of this policy is to enable assignments missed FOR ANY REASON (valid or not) to be absorbed under a single policy.
-It is not structured in this manner so that frivolous reasons for missed MES assignments can be absorbed but then when unavoidable missed assignments occur (such as but not limited to illnesses, computer crashes, forgetfulness, religious holiday observances, participation in school sanctioned activities such athletics.
-MES technical difficulties, etc.) and students seek out waivers and exceptions to the policy.
+PLEASE NOTE: The purpose of this is enable MES policy to assignments missed FOR ANY REASON (valid or not) to be absorbed under a single policy.
+It is not structured in this manner so that frivolous reasons for missed MES assignments can be absorbed but then when unavoidable missed assignments occur (such as but not limited to illnesses, computer crashes, forgetfulness, religious holiday observances, participation in school sanctioned activities such MES athletics, technical as difficulties, etc.) and students seek out waivers and exceptions to the policy.

-Students are encouraged to document technical difficulties they are having with screenshots or photos.
+Students are encouraged to

+document technical difficulties they are having with screenshots or photos.
 Students are also encouraged to seek assistance from the course instructor if they are having conceptual difficulties with any MES assignment.